-Pro-gun rally by thousands in Virginia ends peacefully
+Pro-gun rally attended by thousands in Virginia ends peacefully

 Northam was a particular focus of the protesters’ wrath.
 One poster showed his face superimposed on Adolf Hitler’s body.

+The governor said in a statement he was “thankful” the day passed peacefully and that “he will continue to listen to the voices” of Virginians while doing everything in his power “to keep our commonwealth safe.”

+“The issues before us evoke strong emotions, and progress is often difficult,” Northam said.

-But Democratic lawmakers said the rally wasn’t going to impact their plans to pass gun-control measures, including universal background checks and a one-handgun-purchase-a-month limit.
+Democratic lawmakers said the rally wouldn’t impact their plans to pass gun-control measures, including universal background checks and a one-handgun-purchase-a-month limit.
+Democrats say tightening Virginia’s gun laws will make communities safer and help prevent mass shootings like the one last year in Virginia Beach, where a dozen people were killed in a municipal building.

 “I was prepared to see a whole lot more people show up than actually did and I think it’s an indication that a lot of this rhetoric is bluster, quite frankly,” said Del.
 Chris Hurst, a gun-control advocate whose TV journalist girlfriend was killed in an on-air shooting in 2015.